GaloisInc/BESSPIN-Tool-Suite/docs/evaluateSecurityTestsMode.md

     sudo docker load -i michigan-toolchain.tar.gz
     ```

-- Note that for LMCO P2, the docker image (`galoisinc/besspin:gfe-gcc83`) is public on Dockerhub, so there is no need to load it.
-However, during the first time to use it, it will take more time due to downloading and unpacking.
+- Note that for LMCO P2, the Docker image (`galoisinc/besspin:gfe-gcc83`) is public on DockerHub, so there is no need to load it.
+However, the first run that uses it will take considerable extra time due to downloading and unpacking.